orbs-network/orbs-spec/behaviors/consensus-algorithms/lean-helix.md

 * New View includes all the view change proofs and a signed NV_PRE_PREPARE
   * May add an optimization to avoid n^2 signatures in new view
 * COMMIT messages are accepted even if not in Prepared state, Commit_locally requires to be in Prepared state.
-* Accept COMMIT of earlier views.
-Accept other messages and participate only in the highest valid view.
+* COMMIT messages of earlier views are accepted.

 ## Messages
 * PRE_PREPARE - sent by the leader, incldues a block proposal, view, term, sig{message type, hash, view, term}